 The Great Valley Museum feature permanent exhibits that contain over 200 taxidermy specimens and objects from our vast collections.
 These exhibits focus on the five existing habitats found in California before colonial settlement and agricultural expansion, dated pre-1800's.
 The displays feature plants and animal specimens from the Riparian, Alkali Sink, Oak Woodland, Vernal Pool, and Grassland habitats.
-In addition, we also showcase a display on the Indigenous Me-Wuk Tribe that inhabited the Central Valley region of California.
+In addition, we also showcase a display on the Indigenous Me-Wuk and Yokut Tribes that inhabited the Central Valley region of California.

 Our Science on a Sphere, produced by NOAA, is a room-sized, global display system that projects visualizations of planetary data onto a six foot diameter sphere to help illustrate Earth System science to people of all ages.
 With over 500 datasets that include real-time worldwide events such as earthquakes, hurricanes and other phenomenon, our Science on a Sphere is sure to amaze guests of all ages.